 I completed my PhD under the supervision of Ben Newell in 2011 from the UNSW School of Psychology at the University of New South Wales (UNSW) in Sydney, Australia.
 My PhD examined the psychological mechanisms underlying experience-based choices.
 While at UNSW, I was also trained as an industrial/organisational psychologist and had the opportunity to intern at numerous organisations.

 Between late-2011 and mid-2014, I worked as a post doctoral researcher at the Center for Research on Environmental Decisions’ (CRED) arm at the Duke University Fuqua School of Business, under the supervision of Rick Larrick.
 During this time I learned how to apply my knowledge of human judgment and decision-making to the fields of marketing and management.

-In 2018, I moved back to Sydney and started work as a senior lecturer in consumer psychology at the University of Technology Sydney’s (UTS) Marketing Discipline Group.
+In 2018, I moved back to Sydney and started work as a senior lecturer in marketing at the University of Technology Sydney’s (UTS) Marketing Discipline Group.
 I teach business statistics and consumer behaviour.